When Real Life Becomes Pink Lies

 The reality is that doing a thousand things for that person who doesn’t value you doesn’t make you a romantic hero, it makes you a functional idiot.
 That most loves don’t have a moral, or learning, or narrative closure.
 That sometimes real stories end with broken people who never recover, and that doesn’t appear in New York Times columns because it doesn’t sell subscriptions.

 Modern Love is emotional masturbation disguised as depth.
-A series for people who want to feel they understand love without risking actually living it.
+A series for people who want to feel they understand love in real life without risking actually living it.